15 Interview Questions That Can Signal Age Discrimination

 1. “How long have you been working?”

-This question is intended to get a feel for how old you are based on your work history.
+This question is intended to give me a sense of your age based on your work history.
 There’s no need to talk about old after-school jobs and the like when applying for a job in the present, especially if your most recent work history is already listed on your resume.

 1. “Can you adapt to new technology?”